 Where is the best place to buy dryer parts?

-If you can wait a few days, then eBay.
+If you can wait a few days, then eBay or Amazon.
 If you go to your local parts place and pay full retail, it will cost you 3-5 times more than you will find them on eBay.

 What about preventative maintenance?